- Photo creditTonquin Beach boardwalk, Kevin Midgley

 - You'll Love: The amazing, top-of-world views of Clayoquot Sound and its islands, and boasting that you climbed Lone Cone.

-This is Tofino’s newest trail, winding through ancient rainforest and along the open ocean shoreline.
+This is Tofino’s newest trail, winding through ancient rainforest, along the open ocean shoreline and down to Tonquin Beach.
 Once the 2 kilometre (1.24 mile) trail is completed, it will connect Tonquin Beach to MacKenzie Beach.

 - Distance: 2 kilometres (1.24 mile) once completed.